Wizcorp/phonegap-facebook-plugin/README.md

 ### iOS URL Whitelist

-The Facebook SDK will try to access various URLs, and their domains must be whitelisted in your Cordova.plist under ExternalHosts.
+The Facebook SDK will try to access various URLs, and their domains must be whitelisted in your config.xml under ExternalHosts.

 You can either add each subdomain separately: